chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ### DAVID
-The web-based application *DAVID* can be accessed via the following link: https://david.ncifcrf.gov/ Our analysis was performed with the DAVID Knowledgebase v2023q3.
+The web-based application *DAVID* can be accessed via the following link: https://david.ncifcrf.gov/ Our analysis was performed with *DAVID* version 6.8 and the DAVID Knowledgebase v2023q3.

 #### 1. Generation of input data sets (folder `R/Optimisation_functions`)
 The *R* script to generate the input data sets for the Pickrell **and** the Bottomly data set is stored in the file  **generate_Inputs_DAVID.R**.